HIV Research Technician - 118941

 Theoretical knowledge of biology, molecular biology, or other related field typically acquired by a Bachelor's degree in a field related to the research being conducted, or equivalent years of experience.

-Knowledge and demonstrated experience with standard molecular biology techniques including HIV viral load assays, DNA/RNA extraction and purification, cDNA synthesis, polymerase chain reactions, gel electrophoresis, and DNA sequencing.
+Knowledge and experience with standard molecular biology techniques including HIV viral load assays, DNA/RNA extraction and purification, cDNA synthesis, polymerase chain reactions, gel electrophoresis, and DNA sequencing.

 Knowledge and demonstrated experience with sterile culture and aseptic techniques.
 This includes preparation of buffers and reagents.

-Demonstrated knowledge of the operation of scientific and experimental laboratory equipment to include hand pipettors, pipetmans, pH meters, Mettler analytical and top-loading balances, plate washers, plate readers, agarose gel apparatus, thermocyclers, incubators, and various types of centrifuges.
+Proven knowledge of the operation of scientific and experimental laboratory equipment to include hand pipettors, pipetmans, pH meters, Mettler analytical and top-loading balances, plate washers, plate readers, agarose gel apparatus, thermocyclers, incubators, and various types of centrifuges.

-Demonstrated organizational skills including the ability to organize and adapt the work schedule to accommodate experimental design.
+Strong organizational skills including the ability to organize and adapt the work schedule to accommodate experimental design.

 Ability to keep organized, neat, and accurate laboratory records and notebooks; effectively and accurately document research procedures.
 Ability to read, comprehend, and discuss research materials.